FranGarciaLopez/rojo-frontend/README.md

-# rojo-frontend
+# rojo-Frontend

-### User Story for a Web Application with "Activity Matching" Feature
+### **User Story for a Web Application with "Activity Matching" Feature**

 #### **Overview**:

-This web application is designed to match users in groups of 5 based on an algorithm.
-The users participate in various activities based on their preferences.
-A user can express their preferred activity and filter options based on their location.
-After the activity is created and a group is formed, a chat feature will allow participants to communicate.
-The platform offers different roles, and safety features are integrated to ensure a secure environment.
+This web application is designed to match users in groups of 5 based on an algorithm that considers preferences and location.
+Users can explore activities, but can only join them after being matched by the algorithm.
+Chat functionality is created automatically once the event is formed.
+The platform includes categories, blog articles, and roles such as users and administrators.

 ---